MintbeanHackathons/MintbeanPlatform/README.md

-# About the Mintbean Platform
+# About the [Deprecated] Mintbean Platform

 Welcome to the Mintbean Platform.
-This project is what appears at [Mintbean.io](https://mintbean.io).
+This project is what used to appear at [Mintbean.io](https://mintbean.io).

 ## About Mintbean